surifirstpin/biplus_documentation/version.1/SQL Runner.md

 **3.**  Now **Run** the query.

-**4.** The data is retrieved below the query area as shown in the image. sql runner will load up-to limit 5000 only.
+**4.** The data is retrieved below the query area as shown in the image. sql runner will load up-to limit 5000 records only.

 **5.** Click on **Download** to download the data retrieved.